ashcrow/tbd/doc/examples/flannel_overlay_network_example.rst

 .. note::

-   For more information as to why this is necissary see the `flannel documentation <https://coreos.com/flannel/docs/latest/flannel-config.html>`_ or the `Project Atomic Getting Started Guide <http://www.projectatomic.io/docs/gettingstarted/>`_
+   For more information as to why this is necessary see the `flannel documentation <https://coreos.com/flannel/docs/latest/flannel-config.html>`_ or the `Project Atomic Getting Started Guide <http://www.projectatomic.io/docs/gettingstarted/>`_

 .. code-block:: shell